Last Updated on December 12, 2022

 Because of the wealth of board games in this extensive category, it’s very possible that your favorites did not make it on our list.
 That doesn’t mean we didn’t like it.
 It means that I can only write so much before my eyes start to bleed.

+We hope you enjoyed our list of the best fantasy board games.
 If your favorite game didn’t make it on the list, or you just want to talk board games, leave a comment below.
 We’d love to hear from you.